saunakdas16/alzheimers-eeg-ml/README.md

 | Cognitively normal (CN) | 29 |
 | **Total** | **65** |

+Each participant was represented using five subject-level EEG spectral features:

+- Delta relative power
+- Theta relative power
+- Alpha relative power
+- Beta relative power
+- Gamma relative power

+### 🔹 Train-Test Strategy

+The 65 participants were divided using a stratified 80/20 train-test split:

+- **52 participants** for training
+- **13 participants** for the held-out test set

+The same train-test split was used for the Logistic Regression and SVM experiments.

+The final 13-participant test set was kept separate during model selection and hyperparameter tuning.

+---

+## 🧮 Logistic Regression

+Logistic Regression was used as the first classification model and provides an interpretable linear baseline for binary classification.

-### 🔹 Feature Preparation
+### Model Preparation

 The five EEG features were standardized using `StandardScaler`.

-Standardization transforms each feature so that it is centered around zero and scaled according to its standard deviation.

-The data were then divided into:

-- **80% training data**
-- **20% held-out test data**

-Stratified splitting was used so that the class distribution was maintained between the training and test sets.

-### 🔹 Model Training

-The Logistic Regression model was trained using the standardized training features.
+The standardized features were used to train a Logistic Regression classifier on the 52 training participants.

-The model learned a set of coefficients describing how each EEG feature contributes to the classification decision.
+The model learned coefficients describing the direction and relative magnitude of each feature's contribution to the classification decision.

-A coefficient with a positive value contributes toward the **CN** class, while a negative coefficient contributes toward the **AD** class in this experiment.

-### 📊 Initial Test-Set Results
+### Initial Test-Set Results

-The model was evaluated on the held-out test set of **13 participants**.
+The Logistic Regression model was evaluated on the held-out test set of 13 participants.

-The initial results were:

 | Metric | Result |
 |---|---:|